ministryofjustice/hmpps-typescript-lib/packages/eslint-config-hmpps/README.md

 ### Migrating existing projects

+#### Automatically installing the library

+The package will self install by running via npx:
+`npx @ministryofjustice/eslint-config-hmpps`

+The final step of the installation script is to run the linting tool, with `--fix`.
+This may expose some issues that need to manually fixed and some minor config overrides may need to be applied.

+#### Manually installing the library

 The template project was migrated as part of [pull request 470](https://github.com/ministryofjustice/hmpps-template-typescript/pull/470), so you can either manually adopt changes from it or cherry-pick the squashed commit.

 Essentially, the move from eslint v8 to v9 requires changes to eslint configuration:

 - `npm uninstall @typescript-eslint/eslint-plugin @typescript-eslint/parser eslint eslint-config-airbnb-base eslint-config-prettier eslint-import-resolver-typescript eslint-plugin-cypress eslint-plugin-import eslint-plugin-no-only-tests eslint-plugin-prettier`
 - `npm install --save-dev @ministryofjustice/eslint-config-hmpps`
 - `.eslintignore` and `.eslintrc.json` are not supported so can be deleted